OliverBugar/Movie-Analysis/README.md

 <img src="https://github.com/user-attachments/assets/9259d5a8-ea5e-4cba-a466-0bd57e476b9f" alt="Description" width="400" height="400">  <img src="https://github.com/user-attachments/assets/ecd075d1-ae65-4e54-8ed1-46cf50dfc245" alt="Description" width="400" height="400">
 </p>

-#Analysis of Revenue Trands throughout the years
+# Analysis of Revenue Trends throughout the years
 After analyzing Budget vs. Revenue trends across genres, we shifted focus to how revenue evolved over time.
 The chart below highlights revenue trends for different genres, with a notable drop in 2020 caused by the COVID-19 pandemic.

 During this time, global cinema closures and restrictions drastically reduced film revenue.
 For instance, China’s box office revenue fell from $2.1 billion in early 2019 to just $3.9 million in early 2020, following the closure of 70,000 cinemas in January.
 Similar trends were seen worldwide: Italy reported a 94% drop in revenue during the first weekend of March 2020, and many other countries—including the US, UK, and Japan—closed cinemas entirely in March and April.